programarivm/babylon/README.md

 ### Instantiation

-Instantiate a `LanguageDetector` to detect a text's language.
+This is how to detect the language of a text:

 ```php
 use Babylon\LanguageDetector;